gagolews/stringi/.devel/sphinx/weave/regular_expressions.md

 capture group.

-Even though, in general, parsing HTML code with regexes is not recommended, let's consider the following examples:
+Even though, in general, parsing HTML code with regexes is not recommended, let us consider the following examples: